LearnWeb3DAO/Local-Testing-Hardhat/README.md

   Private Key: 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
   ```

 Go to metamask --> click on your profile --> import account.
-Select private key in the dropdown and paste the private key from the account you wish.You should now see an account with 10000 ETH
+Select private key in the dropdown and paste the private key from the account you wish.
+You should now see an account with 10000 ETH

 ## Remix

 We will now deploy our contract to local blockchain and interact with it using Remix

-Go to [remix.ethereum.org](<[remix.ethereum.org](https://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js)>) and a new file inside the contracts folder named `Greeter.sol`
+Go to [remix.ethereum.org](<[remix.ethereum.org](https://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js)>) and create a new file inside the contracts folder named `Greeter.sol`

 - Copy this code into it: